Ibrahim Pasha of Egypt: Background

-In 1805, during his father's struggle to establish himself as ruler of Egypt, the adolescent Ibrahim, at 16, was sent as a hostage to the Ottoman capitan Pasha.
+In 1805, during his father's struggle to establish himself as ruler of Egypt, the adolescent Ibrahim, at 16, was sent as a hostage to the Ottoman Kapudan Pasha.
 However, Ibrahim was allowed to return to Egypt once his father was recognised as Wāli of Egypt by the Ottoman Sultan, and had defeated the British military expedition of Major General Alexander Mackenzie Fraser.

 When Muhammad Ali went to Arabia to prosecute the war against the Al Saud in 1813, Ibrahim was left in command of Upper Egypt.
-He continued the war with the broken power of the Mameluks, whom he suppressed.
+He continued the war against the broken power of the Mameluks, whom he suppressed.
 In 1816 he succeeded his brother Tusun Pasha in command of the Egyptian forces in Arabia.